 "As on the second morning the rain had stopped, we thought we might venture to proceed on ourway, the next station we had in view being the Jaeser See, a mysterious lake lying high up in the hills, of which many strange tales are told.
 This Meeresauge (eye of the sea, as all such high mountain-lakes are called by the people) is the source of the river Cibin, and believed by the country folk to be directly connected with the ocean by subterraneous openings.
 The bones of drowned seamen and spars from wrecked ships are said to have been there washed ashore ; and popular superstition warns the stranger not to presume to throw a stone into its gloomy depths, as a terrible thunderstorm would be the inevitable result of such sacrilege.
 According to some people, the Jaeser See would be no other than the devil's own caldron, in which he brews the weather, and where a dragon sleeps coiled up beneath the surface."

-Maddeningly, this "Jaeser See" could not be spotted on the maps of Gerard's time either—for good reason, as I found out later: in Romanian language, the word "jaeser" or "jezer" simply means a lake high up in the mountains, especially a gletscher lake; Gerard must have mixed up the general term with the name of the place she wanted to visit.
+Maddeningly, this "Jaeser See" could not be spotted on the maps of Gerard's time either—for good reason, as I found out later: in Romanian language, the word "jaeser" or "jezer" simply means a lake high up in the mountains, especially a glacial lake; perhaps, Gerard mixed up the general term with the name of the place she wanted to visit?

 As bad weather forced her to break off her foot trip, she never arrived at the "Devil's Cauldron."
 By studying old military maps produced by the Habsburg regime, however, I was able to reconstruct her steps.
-Her route unmistakenly led to the Cindrel Mountains.
-Just below the peak of Mount Cindrel, I found a small gletscher lake, around 2,000 m over sea level: Iezerul Mare.
-When I approached it, after a 4 hour foot march through the mountains, my guide warned me not to throw anything into the water: it might wake up the dragon that sleeps under the lake's surface and so provoke a dangerous storm.
+Her route unmistakably led to the Cindrel Mountains.
+Just below the peak of Mount Cindrel, I found a small glacial lake, around 2,000 m over sea level: Iezerul Mare.
+When I approached it, after a 4 hour foot march through the mountains, my guide warned me not to throw anything into the water: it might provoke a dangerous storm.
 As I had not told him anything about the tale reported by Gerard, this confirmed that I had found the place of the mythical Scholomance.

 Maybe needless to say that Iezerul Mare indeed is fed by subterraneous springs, and that the River Cibin has its origin here: the constantly overflowing water finds its way across the border of the lake, as I was able to witness with my own eyes.
 Last but not least, the warning for lightning also had its basis in reality: hardly had we reached the lake, the sky grew dark and we heard a distant rumble.
 Just four weeks before my expedition, a German tourist had been killed by a thunderbolt on a peak nearby.